The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 This name is not listed by CWGC/SNWM but thanks to a lot of research by Stuart Wilson (Stewartry) we now know this man to be:

 Born 1885 in Maxwelltown, Troqueer.
-Son of Joseph Smith McKenzie and of Lizzie McLean (Clark) McKenzie of 4 Market St. Maxwelltown.
-Husband of Isabella (McCardle) McKenzie of 28 King St. Maxwelltown.
+Son of Joseph Smith McKenzie and of Lizzie McLean (Clark) McKenzie of 4 Market Street, Maxwelltown.
+Husband of Isabella (McCardle) McKenzie of 28 King Street, Maxwelltown who he married in 1908 in Glasgow.

-Killed in action 19 December 1914 and listed on te Ploegsteert Memorial, Belgium.
+Killed in Action on 19 December 1914 and named on the Ploegsteert Memorial, Belgium.

 Back to top